melonDS-emu/melonDS/README.md

 ## BUGS THAT NEED FIXING

+ * If you get into the loading menu and then return, the main menu won't have the correct style
  * the minimap isn't properly cropped if the emulator window is in an aspect ratio lower than 16:9

 ## TODO LIST